 [10.2] For 1st summer brood in July, begin applications approximately 360 DD [base 43° F] after 1st adult trap catch.
-Only 2 applications of \Lannate permitted/season.
+Only 1.8 lb AI/acre applications of \Lannate permitted/season.
 Lannate cannot be used after a "pick-your-own" site is opened for public entry.
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as \Leverage should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.